 While sitting around a fire at your favorite campground, have you ever had that urge to really test yourself in the backcountry?
 Do you have a child who is preparing for their first Boy Scout over-nighter in the mountains and you're trying to find ways to save some money on gear?
 The REI Siesta 30 may be your answer.
-It's the lightest bag we tested and could be argued to have the most design features of all the bags we looked at.
+It's not very expensive and under four pounds.
 The Siesta is a perfect warmer-weather bag that could easily be shoved into a compression sack or the bag compartment of most backpacks.
-While heavier than many backcountry bags, the Siesta is still light enough to allow you use it on a multi-day, summer backpacking trip.
-Of all the traditional, rectangle designs we studied, the Siesta is the perfect multi-purpose bag.
+While heavier than many backcountry bags, the Siesta is still light enough to allow you use it on summer backpacking trip.
+That said, for a little more dough, you could save a pound in weight and get a more compressible, warmer bag with the Kelty Galactic 30.
+For the price, though, we are very impressed with the Siesta.

 Cons: Relatively small, doesn't stand up to colder weather